ericksoen/opentelemetry-examples-auth/README.md

 Once you complete these setup steps, however, we should be able to securely transmit traces from our Agent to Gateway collectors.

+The accompanying [GitHub repo](https://github.com/ericksoen/opentelemetry-examples-auth) for this post provides all the necessary code samples for you to proceed.
+Clone the repo to get started with adding a security boundary between your Agent and Gateway collectors.

 ## Dependencies

 This guide requires several tools to correctly configure your working environment and assumes some fluency with each.
 These tools include: